nautobot/cookiecutter-nautobot-app/README.md

 # Cookiecutter for Nautobot Apps.

+**NOTICE ⚠️:** This recipe is intended for 1.5.2+/2.0 of Nautobot.
+It will not be compatible with previous releases of Nautobot that do not have support for [our Apps API](https://docs.nautobot.com/projects/core/en/stable/release-notes/version-1.5/?h=api+app#nautobot-apps-api-2723) and has not been ratified.
+Until then, please check out [the existing cookie in the NTC org](https://github.com/networktocode-llc/cookiecutter-ntc/tree/main/nautobot-plugin).

 ## Introduction

 > NOTE: If you're just getting started with using Cookiecutter, please refer back to the main [README](../README.md) to understand how Cookiecutter works.